wamynobe/locale_quick_remove/README.md

-# locale-fast-remove README
+# locale-quick-remove README

-This is the README for your extension "locale-fast-remove".
+This is the README for your extension "locale-quick-remove".
 After writing up a brief description, we recommend including the following sections.

 ## Features